 - Resizing Content in Frames.
-A vital part of InDesign is resizing content, and learning to change the size of content separate from frame size is a big help to completing projects.
-Resize content to maintain integrity of images and alter publications correctly.
+A vital part of InDesign is resizing content.
+Furthermore, learning to change the size of content separate from frame size is a big help to completing projects.
+Make sure you resize content to maintain integrity of images and alter publications correctly.

 - Utilize Integrations.
 There’s a possibility that systems you already use have an integration feature with Adobe InDesign.
-Canto’s digital asset management for example allows direct links from InDesign to a DAM library.
+Canto’s digital asset management, for example, allows direct links from InDesign to a digital asset management library.
 Investigate integrations such as these further to simplify projects.

 Explore these elements and add them to your repertoire to advance InDesign projects.
 Though these are crucial functions of advancing familiarity with InDesign, they’re only the beginning of a continuous process to master the system.